Clive Oppenheimer

 Clive Oppenheimer (born 1964) is a British volcanologist, and Professor of Volcanology in the Department of Geography of the University of Cambridge.

 Education

-Oppenheimer studied the Natural Sciences Tripos at the University of Cambridge where he was awarded a Bachelor of Arts degree in 1986.
+Oppenheimer studied the Natural Sciences Tripos at the University of Cambridge where he was a member of the student geological society, the Sedgwick Club, and where he was awarded a Bachelor of Arts degree in 1986.
 He has a PhD from the Open University, his thesis investigated the use of remote sensing in volcanology and was supervised by Peter Francis and David Rothery.

 Career and research

 Oppenheimer's research interests are in volcanology and geochemistry, particularly in Antarctica.
 He has spent 13 seasons doing field work on Mount Erebus in Antarctica.
 In addition to his volcanological work he discovered two previously lost campsites used by a group of explorers from Scott's Terra Nova expedition in 1912, now recognised as protected sites under the Antarctic Treaty System.

 In 2011, the Government of North Korea invited him, his PhD student Kayla Iacovino, and volcanologist James Hammond of Imperial College, London to study the Baekdu Mountain for recent volcanic activity.
 Their project was continuing in 2014 and expected to last for another "two or three years".
 Oppenheimer is co-founder and co-deputy director of the Mt.
 Paektu Research Centre.

 He is a member of the Cambridge Volcanology unit and his former doctoral students include Marie Edmonds.